kvxni/Fruit-Basket/README.md

 Version 20201206

-	- Improved assets

-		+ Replaced backgrounds with a sky
+	- Replaced backgrounds with a sky
 	- Added a grass border
 	- Added an instruction screen
 	- Added a credits screen